 Finland develops work in this area through ministry-commissioned research projects.
-The idea is to provide new knowledge on the state of equality advancement in higher education institutions, as well as new tools and approaches which can be adopted by different institutions.
+The Idea provide new knowledge on the state of equality advancement in higher education institutions, as well are new tools and approaches which can be adopted by different institutions.

-The third indicator concerns the role of quality assurance agencies, and more specifically illustrates whether public authorities issue guidelines requiring social dimension issues to be addressed in the mission and strategy of higher education institutions.
-Around half of the higher education systems (23) reported that such guidelines are issued to quality assurance agencies in their system (see Annex, Table 4.12).
+\\Totality\ assurance agencies, and more specifically illustrates issues to be addressed in the issue to be addressed in the issues to be addressed in the mission and strategy of higher education institutions.
+Around half of the higher education systems (23) reported that such guidelines are issued to quality assurance agencies in their system (see Annex, Table 4.13).

 The fourth indicator is about the role of public authorities in ensuring that higher education institutions are accessible and that the built infrastructure is adjusted to the needs of underrepresented, vulnerable and disadvantaged students and staff.
-It shows that only about a quarter of EHEA systems (12) provide support systematically to higher education institutions to make infrastructure improvements for the benefit of students and staff that have access issues (see Annex, Table 4.13).
+It shows that only about a quarter of EHEA systems (12) provide support systematically to higher education institutions to make infrastructure improvements for the benefit of students and staff that have access issues (see Annex, Table 4.14).